jalkal/hexagonal-kata-kotlin/README.md

 #### 2.b Update now the json returned from your controller

 Seems that changing just the data providers is not enough.
 Now that you have new data, your consumers also want to know about it.
-Seems that they have all their work done in their side, so your manager sends you the json format you'll need to return.
+Seems that they have all their work done in their side, so your manager sends you the JSON format you'll need to return.

 _Copy all files from `/kata-test-data/2.b/results` folder to your `test/resources` folder and overwrite the existing files.
 Execute the tests and try to modify your code to accomplish this new version of the tests._

 #### 2.c Your premium accounts have 'special' discounts.
 Apply them

 This new version of the external services returns more data.
-Account data, has a special field named premiumAccount, that will let you know who is eligible for a special discount.
+Account data has a special field named premiumAccount, that will let you know who is eligible for a special discount.
 Apply those premium prices to all the accounts.

 _Copy all files from `/kata-test-data/2.c/results` folder to your `test/resources` folder and overwrite the existing files.
 Execute the tests and try to modify your code to accomplish this new version of the tests._

-### 3. More changes on discounts
+### 3. More changes in discounts

 #### 3.a New Discounts for your premium accounts

 There is a new feature to be applied to your application.
-From now on, all the premium accounts that has a product of each type (types 1xx, 2xx, 3xx, 4xx) will have another discount added to the existing current premium price.
-You'll need to discount an additional 15% in each product, resulting in a 15% total invoice discount.
+From now on, all the premium accounts that have a product of each type (types 1xx, 2xx, 3xx, 4xx) will have another discount added to the existing current premium price.
+You'll need to discount an additional 15% on each product, resulting in a 15% total invoice discount.

 _Copy all files from `/kata-test-data/3.a/results` folder to your `test/resources` folder and overwrite the existing files.
 Execute the tests and try to modify